reanahub/docs.reana.io/docs/reference/reana-client-cli-api/index.md

 The ``open`` command allows to open interactive session processes on top of the workflow workspace, such as Jupyter notebooks.
-This is useful to quickly inspect and analyse the produced files while the workflow is stlil running.
+This is useful to quickly inspect and analyse the produced files while the workflow is still running.

 Examples: